Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Frederick James Baylis was born in 1862 in Gloucestershire to Frederick George Baylis, a newspaper editor and reporter, and his wife Louisa Lane.

-In 1872 Frederick George Baylis a partner in the Maidenhead Advertiser bought out the other five owners and began the family's association with the paper that remains to this day under Baylis Media Ltd. In 1873 Bertha Baylis was born and in 1875 Watson, younger siblings to Frederick James Baylis.
+In 1872 Frederick George Baylis, a partner in the Maidenhead Advertiser bought out the other five owners and began the family's association with the paper that remains to this day under Baylis Media Ltd. In 1873 Bertha Baylis was born, and in 1875 Watson, younger siblings to Frederick James Baylis.

-By the 1881 Census the family was living at 9 Crawford Rise, Maidenhead, Berkshire, where Frederick is working as a compositor and accountant for his father's paper, the Maidenhead Advertiser.
+By the 1881 Census the family was living at 9 Craufurd Rise, Maidenhead, Berkshire, where Frederick is working as a compositor and accountant for his father's paper, the Maidenhead Advertiser.
 Three years later in 1884, Frederick married Deborah Elizabeth Drewett in Maidenhead.

 A year after their marriage, Frederick and Deborah celebrated the birth of their first child, a son, Gilbert Frederick, closely followed by a daughter Eva Deborah in 1886.
 Beatrice Mary was born later in 1888, followed a year later by Herbert Henry in 1889 and Henry Gerald in 1890.

-On the 1891 Census, Frederick, Deborah and their children can be found living in Albert Street, Maidenhead, Berkshire where Frederick is listed as a journalist for the Maidenhead Advertiser.
+On the 1891 Census, Frederick, Deborah, and their children can be found living in Albert Street, Maidenhead, Berkshire, where Frederick is listed as a journalist for the Maidenhead Advertiser.

-Just a year later in 1892 Frederick and Deborah welcome another daughter, Kate, into their family.
-Sadly just three years later in 1895, Frederick passed away aged just thirty four years.
 Deborah was expecting her seventh child at the time of Frederick's passing.
 Frederick Watson Baylis was born after his father's death in 1896

-The 1901 Census finds the widowed Deborah working as a dressmaker and living at 2 Grenfell Avenue with her children, Gilbert Frederick - a fishmongers assistant, Eva Deborah - a school teacher, Kate and young Frederick.
+The 1901 Census finds the widowed Deborah working as a dressmaker and living at 2 Grenfell Avenue with her children, Gilbert Frederick - a fishmongers assistant, Eva Deborah - a school teacher, Kate, and young Frederick.
 Henry Gerald Baylis is living with his uncle and aunt Henry and Emma Drewett in Church Street, Alburgh, South Norfolk.
 I cannot locate Herbert Henry on the 1901 Census.

-Corporal Herbert Henry Baylis of the Duke of Edinburgh's Wiltshire Regiment was killed in action on 2nd August 1917 in the Battle of Pilckem Ridge part of the Battle of Passchendaele (the third Ypres campaign which took place between 31st July - 2nd August 1917.
+Corporal Herbert Henry Baylis of the Duke of Edinburgh's Wiltshire Regiment, was killed in action on 2nd August 1917 in the Battle of Pilckem Ridge, part of the Battle of Passchendaele (the third Ypres campaign ,which took place between 31st July - 2nd August 1917.
 Herbert Henry is commemorated on the Menin Gate Memorial in Ypres, Belgium.

 Sunday, 9 February 2014